gt1074/portfolio/README.md

 Gavin Tucker's Portfolio.
 [Lives here](http://tucker-portfolio-bucket.s3-website.us-east-2.amazonaws.com/).
-Takes forever to load because it has to pull a 68MB 3d model of a guitar.
+Takes forever to load because it has to pull a god damn 68MB 3D model of a guitar into the browser from S3.